louis-kedziora/character-nomicon/README.md

 ## About

-> Player Sheet was created to serve mainly as an online character sheet for roleplaying games.
+> Character Nomicon was created to serve mainly as an online character sheet for roleplaying games.
 >
 > The project as serves as an exercise in the use of: Mongoose, Express, React, and Node.js
 >